Emmanuelcsam/IPPS/readme.md

 python setup.py build\_ext \--inplace

-If the compilation is successful, a dscope\_accelerator module will be created, and the program will use it automatically.
+If the compilation is successful, a accelerator module will be created, and the program will use it automatically.
 If it fails or you skip this step, the application will fall back to the slower, pure Python implementation.

 ## **How to Run**